 The CFRPM highway assignment protocol will include summaries for both VMT and VHT by county and by time of day and daily.
 Screenline/cutline reports will also be produced after the model run is complete.

-112VMT and VHT by County with Total113 TODVMT and VHT by County with Total114VMT and VHT by Functional Class115TODVMT and VHT by Functional Class116Traffic Summaryevel Socioeconomic Data
+Table 11-2: Systemwide Daily Model VMT and VHT by County with Total

+Table 11-3: Systemwide TOD Model VMT and VHT by County with Total

+Table 11-4 Systemwide Daily Model VMT and VHT by Functional Class

+Table 11-5: Systemwide TOD Model VMT and VHT by Functional Class

+Table 11-6: Screenline/Cutline Traffic Summary

+Appendix A – TAZ Level Socioeconomic Data